inveniosoftware/invenio/docs/admin/oairepository-admin-guide.rst

         $ oairepositoryupdater -r

-To print out the detailed status of yoyr OAI repository:
+To print out the detailed status of your OAI repository:

     ::

         $ oairepositoryupdater -d

-Please see also invenio.conf for more fine configurations of the OAI Repository.
+Please see also invenio.conf for more detailed configuration of the OAI Repository.